ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Change installation method (can be installed directly on linux now)
 - The item which triggers the World Event can be changed.
 - Any number of "carry 1 item" (like annihilus) can be put in the stash.
-- Fixed : Cannot put more than one "carry 1 item"  in others page than stash.
+- Fixed: Cannot put more than one "carry 1 item"  in others page than stash.
-- Fixed : display bug of socketed items in the stash.
+- Fixed: display bug of socketed items in the stash.
-- Fixed : removed space bug in PlugY.ini.
+- Fixed: removed space bug in PlugY.ini.
-- Fixed : Diablo Clone can't spawn in normal and nightmare difficulty.
+- Fixed: Diablo Clone can't spawn in normal and nightmare difficulty.
-- Fixed : Destruction of extra minions after unassignment if you have +x bonus to the skill.
+- Fixed: Destruction of extra minions after unassignment if you have +x bonus to the skill.

-v3.02 changes :
+v3.02 changes:
-- Fixed : Change the number of stats points gained when player gains a level.
+- Fixed: Change the number of stats points gained when player gains a level.
-- Fixed : When the shared stash is disabled, you can load a game with your character.
+- Fixed: When the shared stash is disabled, you can load a game with your character.
-- Fixed : You can change parameters of World Event without activating skill per level up.
+- Fixed: You can change parameters of World Event without activating skill per level up.

-v3.01 changes :
+v3.01 changes:
 - Change the number of stats points gained when player gains a level.
 - Fixed bugs which give extra points when skills points are unassigned.
 - Added parameters for the WorldEvent in configuration file.
 - By default, World Event only SHOWS "X SOJ Sold" in hell difficulty.

-v3.00 changes :
+v3.00 changes:
-- Local World Event for singleplayer and multiplayer off-realm !
+- Local World Event for singleplayer and multiplayer off-realm!
 - Unassign assigned skills points.
 - New background for the stash.
 - Can change the filename of the shared savefile.
 - Shared stash page number display are in red now.

-v2.05 changes :
+v2.05 changes:
-- major fix : bugs which cause D2 not to start are finally removed.
+- major fix: bugs which cause D2 not to start are finally removed.

-v2.04 changes :
+v2.04 changes:
 - Unassign stats points, skills on level up are disabled when you connect to realm (like stash).
 - Open a error message box instead of crash when PlugY.dll isn't found by D2.
 - Fixed some bugs in installation method.
 - Fixed bug display of buttons.
 - Fixed win95/98/Me saving.

-v2.03b changes :
+v2.03b changes:
 - Show PlugY version only in main screen.

-v2.03 changes :
+v2.03 changes:
-- Major fix : Correct and secure the saving procedure.
+- Major fix: Correct and secure the saving procedure.
 - No more crash of the host game when a character is unable to enter the game.
 - Unassign stats points button greyed when base stat is above 255 fixed.
 - Change version printing on main screen (change color & PlugY version in right corner)
 - Character without PlugY can join game host with PlugY enabled.

-v2.02 changes :
+v2.02 changes:
 - PlugY doesn't use D2win.dll to launch PlugY anymore.
 - PlugY includes a patcher/unpatcher for editing D2gfx.dll to launch PlugY.
 - PlugY can be launched by D2Mod system of SVR.
 - The infinite storage sytem is automatically disabled on a realm game.
 - Fixed index button bugs.

-v2.01 changes :
+v2.01 changes:
 - Fixed skill per level up bug
 - Fixed bug display of text in the main menu

-v2.00 changes :
+v2.00 changes:
 - Localized in German.
 - Change the number of Skills points gained when player gains a level.
 - Launch any number of Diablo II game on the same computers.